terramate-io/terramate/docs/codegen/overview.md

 * [Functions](../functions.md)
 * [Assertions](#assertions)

+# Labels

+All code generation blocks use labels to identify the block and define where the generated code will be saved.
+The labels must follow these constraints:

+* It is a relative path in the form `dir/filename` or just `filename`
+* It is always defined with `/` independent on the OS you are working on
+* It does not contain `../` (code can only be generated inside the stack)
+* It is not a symbolic link
+* It is not a stack

 # Assertions

 Assertions can be used in order to fail code generation for one or more stacks